arubique/video-transcript-qa-data/README.md

 > **Transform video content into high-quality question-answer datasets using advanced LLM technology**

-A sophisticated framework for automatically generating synthetic question-answer datasets from video content.
-This tool leverages cutting-edge language models to create contextually relevant QA pairs that are perfect for training and evaluating AI systems.
+A framework for automatically generating synthetic question-answer (QA) datasets from video transcripts.
+This tool leverages language models to create contextually relevant QA pairs that are perfect for training and evaluating Retrieval Augmented Generation (RAG) systems for video content QA.

 ## ✨ Features